 To start a burner, simply push the ignition button and turn the control dial—the ignition is battery-powered, so you won’t have trouble with misfires.
 The griddle is compatible with standard 20-pound tanks which could be neatly stored underneath the left side shelf.

 In addition to the tank storage, the station offers a full-size bottom shelf for keeping all your utensils and accessories on hand as well as two side tables that come in handy with complicated food prep.

-In terms of design, the griddle is reliably strong and durable thanks to stainless steel construction of the frame, burners, and control panel.
+In terms of design, the griddle is reliably strong and durable thanks to the stainless steel construction of the frame, burners, and control panel.
 It also comes with four industrial-level wheels for better mobility to allow effortless transportation within a campsite or backyard.

 BBQ grill Commercial Grade Outdoor Gas Griddle